Historical Studies: A.A., A.S.

 Learning Outcomes

-- Students will be able to demonstrate an understanding of historical processes and historical developments that have shaped social change and contemporary human problems as presented in a survey course or courses.
+• Students will be able to explain how historical processes and historical change have shaped social development and contemporary human problems.